carlolars/gnupg2-msys2/README.md

 does not work as expected when running it through *winpty*.
 So you'll need both.

 Put the alias in your *.bash_profile* file, see [below](#.bash_profile).

+### gpg commands that requires winpty
+* --edit-key
+* --edit-card

+There might be more commands but these are the ones I've encountered.

 ## Enter passphrase in the terminal instead of a popup window
 **WARNING!** Don't do this if you ever use the graphical interface (Kleopatra) since you won't get the graphical pinentry popup.